jamesericdavidson/jamesdavidson.xyz/content/projects.md

 Not all of my projects are discussed on this page.
 So stay tuned for more!

+[The Summary is a stopgap until a Table of Contents is available for mobile.]: #

 # Summary

 Jump to the project which interests you the most.